GPA Grain Producer Membership

 As not-for-profit member-based organisation, GPA is the national body which represents the interests of Australian grain producers, to boost grower profitability and sustainability.
 By becoming a GPA Grain Producer Member, you’re also contributing to strengthening the voice of Australian grain producers and bolstering our capacity to advocate on national policy issues and achieve these goals.
-Being a GPA member ensures you’re participating in protecting and advancing the commercial interests of your grain farming business and building a better future.
+Being a GPA member ensures you can have a say, participating in protecting and advancing the commercial interests of your grain farming business and building a better future.

-GPA advocates national policy and also has core responsibilities representing about 23,000 levy-paying grain producer businesses, whether they’re GPA members or not, to meet various requirements under different areas of Federal Legislation.
+GPA advocates national policy to meet core responsibilities representing about 22,500 levy-paying grain producers, whether or not they’re GPA members, to meet various requirements under different areas of Federal Legislation.

-These legislative responsibilities include; biosecurity, through Plant Health Australia with roles protecting growers’ interest under the Emergency Plant Pest Response Deed (responding to incidences such as Khapra Beetle); strategic oversight of the Grains Research and Development Corporation’s investment of grower and government funds into RD&E projects and activities; and managing market access and chemical use and application, through the National Residue Survey.
+These legislative responsibilities include; biosecurity, through Plant Health Australia with roles protecting growers’ interests under the Emergency Plant Pest Response Deed; strategic oversight of the Grains Research and Development Corporation’s investment of grower and government funds into RD&E projects and activities; and supporting grain market access and chemical use and application, through the National Residue Survey.

 Grain producers contribute 1.02 per cent of our net crop sales towards compulsory levies each year which comprises; the GRDC (0.99pc); EPPRD (0.005pc); Plant Health Australia (0.01pc); and National Residue Survey (0.015pc).